opentofu/opentofu/docs/static-evaluation.md

 As the provider requirements are baked into the module itself, the multiple "instances" don't have any concept of providers per instance.
 This becomes even more complex when you consider that these providers might be passed through a complex tree of modules before they are directly used.

-The solution proposed is to perform the module expansion during the config process, if the references in the expansion expression are known at that time.
-This is easier said than done as will be expanded upon below, particularly due to the fact that not all expansion expressions can be evaluated due to references that are not known at config time and that must continue to be supported.

-More details are available in [Static Module Expansion](static-module-expansion.md)

-> [!Note]
-> There is a case to not implement this complexity.
-It *may* be possible to work around the provider scenario explicitly and forbid the use of any values derived from a count/for_each in a static context.
-Given the required effort to introduce this complexity, this should be seriously considered.
+There are two potential solutions detailed below in [Provider Iteration](#provider-iteration), each with their own tradeoffs.
+Depending on the decision made there, we may not allow each.key/vaue and count to be used in module sources (at least for now).

 ## Plan of Attack

-Between the initial implementation, the solutions, and the expansion, we are talking about a significant amount of work likely spread across multiple releases.
+Between the initial implementation, the simple solutions, and the provider complexity, we are talking about a significant amount of work likely spread across multiple releases.

 We can not take the approach of hacking on a feature branch for months or freezing all related code.
 It's unrealistic and unfair to other developers.

 Instead, we can break this work into smaller discrete and testable components, some of which may be easy to work on in parallel.

 If we design an interface for the static evaluator and wire a noop implementation through the config package, work on all of the major solutions can be started.
 Those solutions will then become functional as pieces of the static evaluator are implemented.

-Additionally, the module iteration work can likely be broken into stages, implementing changes package by package and keeping around an address translation layer (detailed below).

 With this piece by piece approach, we can also add testing before, during, and after each component is added/modified.